 Criteria category High study rating Moderate study rating Low study rating 1.
 Study design Random or functionally random assignment Quasi-experimental design with a comparison group; random assignment design with high attrition or reassignment Does not meet criteria for high or moderate rating 2.
-Attrition What Works Clearinghouse standards for overall and differential attrition No requirement Does not meet criteria for high or moderate rating 3.
-Baseline equivalence Must control for statistically significant baseline differences Must establish baseline equivalence of research groups and control for baseline outcome measures Does not meet criteria for high or moderate rating 4.
+Attrition WWC standards for overall and differential attrition (cautious assumption) No requirement Does not meet criteria for high or moderate rating 3.
+Baseline equivalence No requirement Must establish baseline equivalence of research groups and control for baseline differences Does not meet criteria for high or moderate rating 4.
 Reassignment Analysis must be based on original assignment to research groups No requirement Does not meet criteria for high or moderate rating 5.
-Confounding factors Must have at least two subjects or groups in each research group and no systematic differences in data collection methods Must have at least two subjects or groups in each research group and no systematic differences in data collection methods Does not meet criteria for high or moderate rating random assignment, such as alternating based on last name, date of birth, or certain digits of an identification number, are also eligible for this highest rating.)
+Confounding factors Must have at least two subjects or groups in each research group and no systematic differences in data collection methods Must have at least two subjects or groups in each research group and no systematic differences in data collection methods Does not meet criteria for high or moderate rating